Zero-day Attacks

 2. Adobe Flash Vulnerabilities

-Overview: Adobe Flash has been a target for numerous zero-day attacks over the years, primarily due to its widespread use and security weaknesses.
+Overview: Adobe Flash has been targeted for numerous zero-day attacks, primarily due to its widespread use and security weaknesses.
 Attackers have exploited zero-day vulnerabilities in Flash to gain access to user systems.

 Impact: Such vulnerabilities have led to significant data breaches and have prompted organizations to phase out the use of Flash altogether, culminating in its end-of-life in 2020.